 The Department of Health & Human Services offers services and resources to improve the health and wellbeing outcomes for LGBTI Victorians.

 Information on the Health Complaints Commissioner's inquiry into gay conversion practices.

-LGBTIQ+ Taskforce and Health and Human Services Working Group
+LGBTIQ+ Taskforce and Health and Wellbeing Working Group

-The LGBTIQ+ Taskforce has been established to ensure a whole-of-government response to LGBTI issues.
+The LGBTIQ+ Taskforce has been established to ensure a whole-of-government response to LGBTIQ+ issues.

 Health of people with intersex variations

 Intersex people are born with both female and male biological attributes.
 Intersex variations are natural biological variations and occur in up to 1.7 per cent of births.
 Health services should understand what intersex is.

 Information on the work being done to increase the health system's capacity to support and better meet the needs of trans and gender diverse Victorians.

 The Department of Health and Human Services, Victoria, Australia, Victorian Government Health Information Website.
 Health.vic.gov.au is a gateway to information relating to the provision of health services in Victoria.
 The pages in this Website are developed and managed by the Department of Health, ...

 Reviewed 16 November 2022